sanger/traction-ui/DPL-282-todo.md

 - Investigate how this could be dynamically created, based on Instrument Name
 - Create simple mocked version of ONTRunInstrumentFlowcells [DONE as28]
 - Should this be done as an SVG?
 Does it need to be, is it easier to just use components
-- Contains ONTFlowCells in tabular format - how best to pass in the matrix of flowcells and their linked pools?
+- Contains ONTFlowcells in tabular format - how best to pass in the matrix of flowcells and their linked pools?
 - Possibly adding config for each instrument layout (e.g 1x5 6x8) - p.s.
 Limber has something similar
 - Add to the store's currentRun a matrix of the flowcells with pool barcodes and the flowcell ids they contain
 - Create a simple mocked version of a flowcell with pool information [DONE as28]
-- OntFlowcell: will need an input box to scan in the flowcell ID
+- ONTFlowcell: will need an input box to scan in the flowcell ID
 - Fetch instrument name list from backend, and persist in VueX the instrument name and type
 - Pull service changes, and check create run works and errors as expected
 - will need an input box to scan in the pool ID [DONE]
 - add colour change to show flowcell id present. e.g. grey when empty, yellow when pool, green when flowcell id added) [DONE]
 - Test: LabwareFinder, button is disabled is there searchValue is empty [hc6 done]
 - Test: ONTRunInformation remove '@/api/OntRun', and add setInstruments? [hc6 done]
 - Test: `src/store/traction/ont/runs/actions.js` [hc6 done]
 - Test: `src/store/traction/ont/runs/getters.js` [hc6 done]
 - Test: `src/store/traction/ont/runs/mutations.js` [hc6 done]
 - on creation of a new run, clear the instrument and other values from the currentRun so the screen doesn't show the previously selected instrument
 - Test: - ONTFlowell.spec.js
 - Make pool items dropable into flowcells